 The Brooks River can also provide excellent rainbow and sockeye fishing for anglers, provided the bears allow you to fish.
 At peak bear times there can be so many bears as to make fishing difficult, but the river is loaded with zillions of 18-28 inch rainbows.

-Starting in late July, Rapids Camp will begin frequenting these two mainstay drainages.
-Although they can get a bit crowded at times, guides will conduct a float trip down the rich upper stretches in solitude or stake out a proper beat of river on the lower sections bang away at the hundreds of gluttonous rainbows slurping on spawning sockeye.
+With its crystal clear water, Battle Creek is a sight-fishing mecca.
+Although it can get a bit crowded at times, guides will conduct a float trip down the rich upper stretches in solitude, or stake out a proper beat of river on the lower sections bang away at the hundreds of gluttonous rainbows slurping on roe from spawning sockeye.
 The rainbows in Battle are constantly on the move with fresh fish moving up and down the numerous, windy, runs of the system.
-Right when you think you have fished out the hole, break for lunch and, before you know it, several more big targets visibly move into your spot.
+Right when you think you have fished out the hole and break for lunch, before you know it several more big targets visibly move into your spot.

-The Moraine Creek flows 15 miles from Spectacle Lake to Kukaklek Lake.
+Moraine Creek flows 15 miles from Spectacle Lake to Kukaklek Lake.
 Funnel Creek is its major tributary.
-The Moraine has the reputation of having some of the biggest rainbow trout in and around the Katmai National Park and Preserve.
+The Moraine has the reputation of having some of the biggest rainbow trout in and around Katmai National Park.
 This stream consistently produces the largest trout of the season outside of the Naknek and Kvichak, with some fish exceeding 30 inches.
-Views of surrounding glacial valleys, wildlife, and river scenery also help make the Moraine one of the most popular spots for Rapids Camp guests.
+Views of surrounding glacial valleys, wildlife, and river scenery also help make the Moraine one of the most popular spots for RCL guests.

-Kulik is one of the most beautiful fly-out destinations within the Katmai region.
+The Kulik is one of the most beautiful fly-out destinations in the Katmai region.
 Surrounded by mountains, the river is a little more than a mile long and drains Kulik Lake into Nonvianuk Lake.
-Kulik is a great fishery providing good numbers of aggressive trout ranging to 25 inches, with the average fish being 17-18 inches.
-During peak times Kulik can be a little crowded at times, but on most days, the river is generous with fish, elbow room, and wilderness scenery.
-Rapids Camp operates unique float trips down the Kulik.
+Kulik is a great fishery providing good numbers of aggressive trout ranging to 25 inches, with the average fish 17-18 inches.
+During peak times Kulik can be a little crowded, but on most days, the river is generous with fish, elbow room, and wilderness scenery.
+Rapids Camp Lodge operates unique float trips down the Kulik.
 It is a high volume style of fishing with medium sized fish, but is a great place for those looking to rack up the easy numbers.

-The grand daddy of all Alaska King Salmon Rivers.
-RCL keeps three boats at the Nushagak river ready and waiting for anglers who want to have a hand at the largest of the salmon sub species.
-Getting there is simple, a spectacular quick jump in the Otter.
+The Grandaddy of all Alaskan King Salmon rivers.
+RCL keeps three boats at the Nushagak for anglers who want to try their hand at the largest of the salmon species.
+Getting there is simple, a spectacular quick jump in the Beaver.

 The Little Ku is a small tannic colored stream that empties into the west end of Kukaklek Lake.
 It is the smaller of the two rivers but the trout that return to it each year are not!
 The Little Ku has good numbers of big rainbows and can have a lot of bears.
 The Little Ku offers plenty of walking, however the appeal for those who endure the walk is the opportunity to catch big native trout without the crowds.